google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

 ![eacd4c5859f5f3ff.png](img/eacd4c5859f5f3ff.png)

-You should now see a Push notification appear in the top right of the screen, confirming that the service worker is handling `push` events as expected.
+You should now see a Push notification appear in the top right of the screen, confirming that the Service Worker is handling `push` events as expected.

 ![b552ed129bc6cdf6.png](img/b552ed129bc6cdf6.png)